endurio/foundation-wallet/README.md

 ## License

-dcrwallet is licensed under the liberal ISC License.
+ndrw is licensed under the liberal ISC License.